pixelnest/pixelnest.github.io/work/bulletml-for-unity/customization/index.md

 ## Spawned

-Add a delegate to the event `void OnBulletSpawned(Bullet, string)`.
+Add a delegate to the event `BulletScript OnBulletSpawned(BulletObject, string)`.

 It will called by the engine when the bullet is ready to be displayed on the screen.